 The value contributed by PMOs is on the up.
 In 2016, PMOs delivered a 33% improvement in projects delivered under budget, 27% improvement in customer satisfaction, 25% increase in productivity, and 25% reduction in failed projects.
 Altogether, PMOs led to $175k cost savings per project.
 (PMSolutions)

-These are encouraging statistics and can only get better as more PMOs become business driven and strategic partners.
-Additionally I think there are some greater opportunities with integrated technologies out there today that, if leveraged, could double these statistics.
-For example, with Platinum PMO’s Digital Transformation Implementation Platform we have integrated the entire program ecosystem and have automated a lot of the functions that used to take PMO participants hundreds of hours to complete each month.
-That time and budget can now be spent on more value-driven efforts thereby further increasing customer satisfaction, productivity, and budget surpluses, while decreasing overall program risks and potential failures.
+These are encouraging statistics and can only get better as more PMOs become business-driven and strategic partners.
+Additionally, I think there are some greater opportunities with integrated technologies out there today that, if leveraged, could double these statistics.
+For example, with Platinum PMO’s AMIGO Platform, we have integrated the entire program ecosystem and have automated a lot of the functions that used to take PMO participants hundreds of hours to complete each month. hat time and budget can now be spent on more value-driven efforts thereby further increasing customer satisfaction, productivity, and budget surpluses while decreasing overall program risks and potential failures.